-- Staff or volunteers are not to smoke on the premises; - Staff are to wear a shirt over their uniform shirt when smoking away from the service.
-This ensures not only that they are not identifiable, but also that the uniform remains smelling fresh for the duration of the shift; - Staff or volunteers are to ensure that they are not visible to parents and children, even as they come and go from the service;

-- Staff or volunteers are not to leave litter in the form of cigarette butts, but should ensure a bottle or personal ashtray is used to collect butts; - Staff or volunteers should ensure suitable personal hygiene when returning from having a cigarette (e.g. wash hands, have a mint, etc.); - Staff may only smoke on designated breaks.
+- Staff or volunteers are not to smoke on or for five metres beyond the boundaries of the service premises; - Staff are to wear a shirt over their uniform shirt when smoking away from the service.
+This ensures that the uniform remains smelling fresh for the duration of the shift and they are not identifiable as belonging to the organisation while smoking; - Staff or volunteers are to ensure that their actions and their smoking products are not visible to families and children, even as they come and go from the service; - ♦ Staff or volunteers are not to leave litter in the form of cigarette butts, but should ensure a bottle or personal ashtray is used to collect litter; - ◆ Staff or volunteers should ensure suitable personal hygiene when returning from having a cigarette (e.g. wash hands, have a mint, etc.); - Staff may only smoke on designated breaks.